-If your loved one brushes off your attempt to talk about it, you need to give them time to think – don’t push on and try to force them into to doing something straight away, or you’ll just keep on meeting with resistance.
+If your loved one brushes off your attempt to talk about it, you need to give them time to think, – don’t push on and try to force them to do something straight away, or you’ll just keep on meeting with resistance.

 Leave it a while and try again.
 You need to plant the seed in their minds.

 You need also to explain that your mom, or dad, can have an activity monitoring system which doesn’t require them to do a thing, but which will allow them to stay independent and safe at the same time, and will stop you from worrying unnecessarily.

 Maybe, if needs be, you choose a system which looks like it is leaning toward security, rather than towards you checking up on your parents activities.

 This will make less of a dent in their pride, as some parents may be struggling with the role reversal, and feeling as though they are now being treated like the children.

 And if your parents don’t want cameras, for example, these systems I will be looking at can all work without cameras, and still do their job well.

 If it helps, make it sound as though it is your problem, and not your loved one’s.